MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/dynamic-search.md

 The following diagram illustrates how the user, Adaptive Card, the host, and the bot interact in a dependent dropdown:

+**Work-in-progress image**

 :::image type="content" source="../../assets/images/adaptive-cards/dependent-dropdown-flow.png" alt-text="Screenshot shows how a user, an Adaptive Card, a host, and a bot interact in a dependent dropdown." lightbox="../../assets/images/adaptive-cards/dependent-dropdown-flow.png":::

-When a user changes an input value, the existing input value in the dependent dropdown becomes invalid.
+1. When a user changes an input value, the existing input value in the dependent dropdown becomes invalid.
 Define the [`Action.ResetInputs`](#actionresetinputs) property in your card's payload.
 This action ensures that Teams resets the values in the dropdown list and triggers a data query request to the bot.

-The input values in the elements of an Adaptive Card are independent.
+1. The input values in the elements of an Adaptive Card are independent.
 Hence, Teams doesn't send the input values of the other elements in the data query request to the bot.
 Define the [`associatedInputs`](#associatedinputs) property under the `Data.Query` object of the dropdown list.
 This action ensures that the updated input values of all elements are sent to the bot.

-The bot uses these values to filter the list in the dropdown and dynamically retrieve the associated dataset.
+1. The bot uses these values to filter the list in the dropdown and dynamically retrieve the associated dataset.
 This enables the user to pick a new input value from the dropdown list.

+### Implement dependent dropdowns

+You can build dependent dropdowns where one input value (of any type) is associated with a dropdown list with dynamic typeahead search.
+Ensure that you define the `Action.ResetInputs` and `associatedInputs` properties in the card's payload.

 #### Action.ResetInputs